joostm1/aad-cba/README-aad-cba-openssl.md

 - the ability to map the requesting user certificate to a user.

-The goal of this `aad-cba repo` is to provide these certificates with openssl in order to spread 'good' authentication, so that it is easy AND safe to use.
+The goal of this `aad-cba` repo is to make it easy to have authentication that it is easy AND safe to use.
 ____
 **Let's create this _certain_ CA as well as the user certificate.**